Home » Costa Brava » Discovering Tossa de Mar: A historic medieval town in the Costa Brava

 Public transport runs from Girona to Tossa de Mar.
 The bus is not the most straightforward way to reach Tossa de Mar, but it’s duable.

-There’s no direct bus to Tossa de Mar, so you must take a bus to Lloret de Mar and then change to another one that goes to Tossa de Mar.
-It will take in total about 1 h and 20 min.
+There is no direct bus to Tossa de Mar, so you must take a bus to Lloret de Mar and then change to another one that goes to Tossa de Mar.
+It will take about 1 h and 20 min in total.

 Views from the Old Town of Tossa de Mar

-We hope that with this guide, we’ve encouraged you to discover Tossa de Mar.
-If you end up going, tell us: were you enchanted by its mix of history and nature?
+We hope that this guide has encouraged you to discover Tossa de Mar.
+If you do, tell us: were you enchanted by its mix of history and nature?

 We’ve written several posts with adventures to do in the area.
 Here are some suggestions: